Skip to Main Content

 Murphy and Roberts claim "the Romantics gave priority to ... literature over technology."¹

-The corresponding footnote number appears at the bottom of the same page and should contain the reference to the relevant source, including the page number:
+The corresponding footnote number appears at the bottom of the same page and should contain the citation to the relevant source, including the page number:

 Bibliography

-• List entries in alphabetical order by the sole or first author's surname, or the title if the author is not known (see further examples in this guide).
+• List entries in alphabetical order by first author's surname, or the title if the author is not known.

 Quotations and more on footnotes